Human genome

 The human genome is a complete set of DNA sequences for each of the 22 autosomes and the two distinct sex chromosomes (X and Y).
 A small DNA molecule is found within individual mitochondria.
 These are usually treated separately as the nuclear genome and the mitochondrial genome.

 Human genomes include both genes and various other types of functional DNA elements.
 The latter is a diverse category that includes regulatory DNA scaffolding regions, telomeres, centromeres, and origins of replication.
-In addition, there are large numbers of transposable elements, inserted viral DNA, non-functional pseudogenes and simple, highly repetitive sequences.
+In addition, there are large numbers of transposable elements, endogenized viral DNA, non-functional pseudogenes and simple, highly repetitive sequences.
 Introns make up a large percentage of the human genome.

 Some of the genome is non-functional junk DNA, such as pseudogenes, but there is no firm consensus on the total amount of junk DNA.

 Size of the human genome

 In 2000, scientists reported the sequencing of 88% of human genome, but as of 2020, at least 8% was still missing.
 In 2021, scientists reported sequencing a complete, female genome (i.e., without the Y chromosome).
 The human Y chromosome, consisting of 62,460,029 base pairs from a different cell line and found in all males, was sequenced completely in January 2022.

 The current version of the standard reference genome is called GRCh38.p14 (July 2023).
 It consists of 22 autosomes plus one copy of the X chromosome and one copy of the Y chromosome.
 It contains approximately 3.1 billion base pairs.
 This represents the size of a composite genome based on data from multiple individuals but it is a good indication of the typical amount of DNA in a haploid set of chromosomes because the Y chromosome is quite small.
 Most human cells are diploid so they contain twice as much DNA (~6.2 billion base pairs).

 In 2023, a draft human pangenome reference was published.
-It is based on 47 genomes from persons of varied ethnicity.
+It is based on 47 genomes from people of varied ethnicity.
 Plans are underway for an improved reference capturing still more biodiversity from a still wider sample.

 While there are significant differences among the genomes of human individuals (on the order of 0.1% due to single-nucleotide variants and 0.6% when considering indels), these are considerably smaller than the differences between humans and their closest living relatives, the bonobos and chimpanzees (~1.1% fixed single-nucleotide variants and 4% when including indels).